 Therapeutic doses of this powerful combo generally start at 50 mg caffeine and 100 mg L-Theanine, which explains why simply drinking tea doesn’t deliver with the same impact as nootropic caffeine + L-theanine in supplement form.
 The quantity of each component per cup of tea varies greatly depending on the type of tea used and how it was brewed, and consuming enough high-quality tea to get L-theanine in psychoactive amounts would be a time-consuming, expensive, and uncertain means of realizing significant cognitive benefits.

 Fortunately, caffeine + L-theanine is also available in premeasured capsules, delivering the right dosages in the right ratio.
-Sometimes referred to as “the people’s stack” because of its low price and near-universal availability, this combo is safe, effective, very well tolerated, and considered a good addition to most nootropic regimens as well as an excellent introduction to the world of nootropics.
+Sometimes referred to as “the people’s stack” because of its low price and near-universal availability, this combination is safe, effective, very well tolerated, and is considered as an excellent introduction to the effectiveness of nootropics.

 Lion’s Mane Mushroom